Skip to main content

 Over the weekend, finance ministers from the world's largest economies pledged their commitment to take "all necessary actions" to stabilize markets.

-They aim to keep banks well capitalized so they can weather the effects of any defaults by Greece or other indebted countries, such as Portugal, Spain, Ireland or Italy.
+They aim to keep banks well capitalized so they can weather the effects of any defaults by Greece or other indebted countries like Portugal, Spain, Ireland or Italy.

 Germany has stressed that individual European states should inject capital into domestic banks that lack sufficient buffers.
 But analysts say France is opposed to this idea because it could jeopardize the nation's top-tier credit rating.